MahmoodAhmed95/StockFlow/README.md

 Open the repository on the [StockFlow Pulls webpage](https://git.generalassemb.ly/StockFlow/StockFlow-Alpha/pulls).
 Click on the "Compare & pull request" button for the feature branch you just pushed.

 2. **Review the changes in the pull request:** Mention the issue number in the pull request description to link it to the issue.
-Use "Closes #123" to indicate that the pull request will resolve the issue.
+Use `Closes #123` to indicate that the pull request will resolve the issue.

 3. **Click on "Create pull request."**